Procter and Gamble (P&G) Marketing Strategy & Marketing Mix (4Ps)

 Published by MBA Skool Team, Last Updated: August 19, 2017

 Marketing Strategy of Procter and Gamble (P&G) analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Procter and Gamble (P&G) marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Procter and Gamble (P&G) marketing mix, help the brand succeed in the market.

 Procter and Gamble (P&G) marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.